BRS MLA Kaushik Reddy in row over comments against IPS officer | Entertainment

 BRS MLA Kaushik Reddy in row over comments against IPS officer

-Opposition BRS MLA Padi Kaushik Reddy on Friday found himself in a row with the Telangana IPS Officers Association demanding an apology from him for his baseless and vicious allegations against Karimnagar Commissioner of Police Gaush Alam by naming his religion.
+Opposition BRS MLA Padi Kaushik Reddy has found himself in a row with the Telangana IPS Officers Association demanding an apology from him for his baseless and vicious allegations against Karimnagar Commissioner of Police Gaush Alam by naming his religion.

 - Country: